-We stopped for Pics at our favorite overlook.
+We stopped for Pics at our favorite overlook - Hwy 49 on the way to Yuba Pass.

 Then Rick lead a fast charge down the mountain toward Downieville.
 His pace was fast but comfortable, traffic was light until we neared Sierraville.
 I got caught behind a garbage truck that was a real bitch to pass, (plus the smell!!)
 Just as I got up on him looking for a place to pass, his right rear outside tire blew - Bam!
 Wow!
 Scared the crap out of me, didn't phase the truck driver at all.
 He just kept his normal rambling pace.